-I just whipped up this recipe for dinner tonight, and it was so good I had to share immediately.
-This easy Blackened Scalloped with Dairy-Free Creamed Spinach is a total winner.
+I just whipped up this recipe for dinner tonight, and it was so good I had to share it immediately.
+This easy Blackened Scallops with Dairy-Free Creamed Spinach recipe is a winner!

 I hope you enjoy this delicious and simple dinner!
 Goodnight! xo